deepdeepdot/nano-deep-learning/01-nano-slides.md

     img.shape, smaller.shape

-    # This is NOT image compressions.
-This is cropping!
+    # This is NOT image compression.
+This is image cropping!
     # What should be the value of each pixel???